oobabooga/text-generation-webui/03-‐-Parameters-Tab.md

 * **Skip special tokens**: When decoding the generated tokens, skip special tokens from being converted to their text representation.
 Otherwise, BOS appears as `<s>`, EOS as `</s>`, etc.
 * **Activate text streaming**: When unchecked, the full response is outputted at once, without streaming the words one at a time.
 I recommend unchecking this parameter on high latency networks like running the webui on Google Colab or using `--share`.
 * **Load grammar from file**: Loads a GBNF grammar from a file under `text-generation-webui/grammars`.
 The output is written to the "Grammar" box below.
 You can also save and delete custom grammars using this menu.
 * **Grammar**: Allows you to constrain the model output to a particular format.
-For instance, you can make the model generate lists, JSON, specific words, etc. Grammar is extremely powerful and I use it all the time.
-The syntax looks a bit daunting at first sight, but it is very easy once you understand the syntax.
+For instance, you can make the model generate lists, JSON, specific words, etc. Grammar is extremely powerful and I highly recommend it.
+The syntax looks a bit daunting at first sight, but it gets very easy once you understand it.
 See the [GBNF Guide](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) for details.

 ## Character